Tory leadership debate: Five key moments from Truss-Sunak clash

 Were they nice to each other?

-The short answer is no.
+The short answer is no (even if they sometimes pretended).

 Within minutes, the two candidates were at loggerheads - and once again it got very heated, with multiple interruptions.

-Rishi Sunak needs to make up ground if the polls are to be believed.
-He tried to get on the front foot and make the case for his cautious economic strategy right away - accusing Liz Truss of risking a huge increase in interest rates with her plans to cut tax right away.
-He repeatedly came back to this, accusing his rival of wanting a short-term sugar high, which would be followed by a crash.
+Mr Sunak needs to make up ground if the polls are to be believed.
+He tried to get on the front foot and make the case for his cautious economic strategy right away, accusing Ms Truss of risking a huge increase in interest rates with her plans to cut tax immediately.

+He repeatedly came back to this, accusing his rival of wanting a short-term sugar high, which would be followed by an economic crash.

-Ms Truss disputes Mr Sunak's claims and argues she'll start paying back debt within three years.
-Instead, she is arguing his plans would cause a recession.
+Ms Truss disputed Mr Sunak's claim and argued she'll start paying back debt within three years.
 She accused him of "scaremongering" (more on the Brexit rhetoric later).

 Both candidates did try to be nice at certain points.
-Mr Sunak said he admired Ms Truss, Ms Truss said he had good dress sense.
+Mr Sunak said he admired Ms Truss.

-(Now this did come after Truss supporter Nadine Dorries made a potent play on the cost of his suits as opposed to the cost of Liz Truss's earrings, a moment that exposed Tory rifts in this contest.)

-They were prompted into this moment, though, by chair Sophie Raworth: "I'm looking at your earrings Liz Truss"
+She said he had good dress sense (after her supporter, Culture Secretary Nadine Dorries, questioned the price of Mr Sunak's wardrobe - and contrasted it with Ms Truss's budget earrings).

 Despite the dress talk, there is a real battle for the ideological soul of the Conservative Party and there is a lot at stake.
 One of these two candidates will be prime minister in just over a month.

 But tonight was another example of how split the two candidates are on the party's future.

 A friendly exchange of ideas this was not - and you can see why some senior Conservatives are nervous about long-term damage being done to the party.

 The battle over the economy and tax

-As the discussion moved onto tax and the economy - the main battleground in this increasingly fractious leadership contest - the tone became even more combative.
+With inflation at a 40-year high, economic policy has become the main battleground in this increasingly fractious leadership contest.

-They attacked each other's tax plans producing some of the most explosive moments of the debate.
-Liz Truss said the UK was heading for a recession if the country followed Mr Sunak's economic plans
+Taking a combative tone, Mr Sunak and Ms Truss attacked each other's tax plans, producing some of the most explosive moments of the debate.

 Ms Truss has pledged about £30bn in immediate tax cuts, arguing they would boost economic growth, while Mr Sunak has said he would only slash taxes once inflation was under control.